rm-a0/2d-souls/README.md

 # How to use

 > [!NOTE]
-> Keybinds and rebinding is not implemented yet
+> Rebinding is not implemented yet
 > You can rebind keys manually in main.py

 ### List of Keybinds